-She served over two decades with great devotion, and is remembered as an exemplary leader and professional.
+Serving over two decades with great devotion, she is remembered as an exemplary leader and professional.
 She served as a Storekeeper before transitioning over to Yeoman, a Civil Rights Counselor, and an (A) School Instructor, and ended her career as the Senior Instructor on the Chief Petty Officers Academy staff in New London, CT.
 In her full but shortened life, she not only touched and inspired the many she trained, but she left a positive and lasting impression on everyone who knew her.

 A native of Alabama, she has been described as a positive kind, and a motivational person.
 MCPO McShan was a stellar performer, mentor teacher, and inspirational leader.
 In her last position as an instructor at the Chief Petty Officer Academy in New London, CT, she inspired many students to change their lives for the better through the courses she taught.
 MCPO McShan passed away in December 2000.
 In her memory, the Commandant established a new leadership award specifically for chief petty officers, the Master Chief Angela M. McShan Inspirational Leadership Award.

-The guidelines are intentionally flexible and extends to all regular and reserve chief petty officers serving on active duty during the calendar year.
 Consideration for the McShan extends to all regular and reserve chief petty officers (E-7s only) serving on active duty during the calendar year.
 Reserve chief petty officers serving on active duty over 30 days may be considered alongside regular active duty candidates; it is the command's discretion to determine whether it is reasonable for the reserve member to compete in either category.

 - Nominations shall be submitted by any Coast Guard member or civilian employee in the form of a memorandum, NOT to exceed two pages.
 Each nomination must be typed using Times New Roman (12 point) font with one inch margins.
 Any package that exceeds two pages will not be considered.